Hufnagels/Smarthome-with-ESPHome-and-HomeAssistant/HASSOS_NAS_mount.md

 - a generic ubuntu server image.

 ### Step1
-The home assistant VM is shut down before starting.
+The HASSOS VM is shut down before starting.
 Note the ID of the HA and Ubuntu VMs in proxmox.
 Forex.:
 - HA vm id: 100
 - Ubuntu vm id: 204